Onderwijs Onderzoek Actueel Over de VU EN

 Personal information

-I am a Senior Assistant Professor (Universitair Docent 1) of New Testament and Early Judaism, with a focus on the history of New Testament textual criticism and Jewish literature in Greek.
+I am a Senior Assistant Professor of New Testament and Early Judaism, with a focus on Jewish literature in Greek and the history of New Testament textual criticism.

-I am a member of The Society for New Testament Studies (SNTS), the Dutch Society of New Testament Studies (SNTC), the Society of Biblical Literature (SBL), and the European (EAJS), Dutch (NGJS), and Italian (AISG) Associations for Jewish Studies.
+I am a member of the Studiorum Novi Testamenti Societas (SNTS), the Dutch Society of New Testament Studies (SNTC), the Society of Biblical Literature (SBL), and the European (EAJS), Dutch (NGJS), and Italian (AISG) Associations for Jewish Studies.

-At the School of Religion and Theology of the VU Amsterdam, I am a member of the Steering Committee of the teams New Testament and Christian Origins and Contextual Biblical Interpretation, and I serve as a member of the PhD Proposal Advisory Committee (PPAC).
+At the School of Religion and Theology at VU Amsterdam, I serve as a member of the PhD Proposal Advisory Committee (PPAC) and as a member of the Steering Committee of the teams New Testament and Christian Origins and Contextual Biblical Interpretation

 Research

-In the field of Early Judaism, I have written extensively on Josephus’ text, biblical interpretation, narrative, and reception, but also on Philo of Alexandria, the Septuagint, and the Greco-Roman context of first-century Judaism.
+In the field of Early Judaism, stemming from my first PhD dissertation, I have written extensively on Jewish texts in Greek, notably Josephus’ text, biblical interpretation, narrative, and reception, but also on Philo of Alexandria, the Septuagint, and the Greco-Roman context of first-century Judaism.
+My publications (see Research output.) show a sustained engagement with this research line.

-I am the initiator and (co)-chair (with Peter-Ben Smit) of the SBL Annual Meeting new program unit Biblical Studies and Spiritual Care: Intersections of Pastoral Practice and Biblical Hermeneutics (2024–2026).
-The unit has a sustained cooperation with the AAR unit Innovations in Chaplaincy and Spiritual Care.
-A volume on Biblical Interpretation and Spiritual Care in the Context of Healthcare has been submitted, and a second volume on the carceral context is in preparation.
-Several impact initiatives are connected to this research, and please feel free to contact me if you are interested in this research line.
+In response to the lack of a coherent interdisciplinary approach at the intersection of biblical studies and spiritual care, I initiated and now co-chair, together with Peter-Ben Smit, the SBL Annual Meeting program unit Biblical Studies and Spiritual Care: Intersections of Pastoral Praxis and Biblical Hermeneutics.
+The unit fosters methodologically rigorous research through sustained interdisciplinary collaboration and actively works in partnership with other SBL units and the AAR Innovations in Chaplaincy and Spiritual Care unit.
+A volume on Biblical Interpretation and Spiritual Care in the Context of Healthcare is forthcoming, and a second volume on the carceral context is in preparation.
+Several further initiatives are connected to this research, and please feel free to contact me if you are interested in this line of inquiry.

 For an updated overview of my publications, see my Research output.